 How to Play Blackjack

-The object of blackjack is to beat the dealer.
-If your card value totals higher than the dealer's cards without going over 21 you win.
-If your card value total goes over 21 you "bust", or lose.
+The object of Blackjack is to beat the dealer.
+If your card value totals higher than the dealer's cards without going over 21, you win.
+If your total card value goes is over 21, you "bust", or lose.

-Each player is dealt 2 cards.
-You can only see one of the dealer’s cards.
-You now have the opportunity to take more cards.
-You can take as many cards as you like as long as your card value total does not exceed 21.
+Each player is dealt 2 cards, both of them not shown, while one of the dealer's cards is visible.
+You now have the opportunity to take more cards as many cards as you like, as long as your hand value does not exceed 21.

-Jack, Queen and King cards are worth 10 while cards 2 through 10 are worth their face value.
+Jack, Queen and King are worth 10 while cards 2 through 10 are worth their face value.
 Aces are worth 11 or 1, whichever is more beneficial to you and does not force you to bust.
-If the dealer and player have the same card value total, then it’s a tie or in BlackJack a "push".
-In case or a push neither dealer nor player wins the hand.
+If the dealer and player have the same hand value, then it’s a tie or a "push".
+In case of a push neither dealer nor player wins the hand.
 Players each have an individual and independent game against the dealer.
-The dealer can lose to one player at the table and still beat other players.
+The dealer can lose to one player at the table and still beat the other players.

 The player's options in a typical BlackJack round are as follows: